-In this procedure, x-ray equipment, ultrasound or CT scanning may be used for image guidance.
-In addition, additional equipment such as an endoscope, laparoscope, catheter, balloon and/or stent may be used.
+In these procedures, x-ray equipment, ultrasound or CT scanning may be used for image guidance.
+In addition, additional equipment such as a catheter, balloon and/or stent may be used.

 This exam typically uses a radiographic table, one or two x-ray tubes, and a video monitor.
 Fluoroscopy converts x-rays into video images.
 Doctors use it to watch and guide procedures.
 The x-ray machine and a detector suspended over the exam table produce the video.

-Ultrasound scanners consist of a console containing a computer and electronics, a video display screen and a transducer that is used to scan the body and blood vessels.
+Ultrasound scanners consist of a computer console, a video display screen, and a transducer that is used to scan the body and blood vessels.
 The transducer is a small hand-held device that resembles a microphone, attached to the scanner by a cord.
 The transducer sends out high frequency sound waves into the body and then listens for the returning echoes from the tissues in the body.
 The principles are similar to sonar used by boats and submarines.

-The ultrasound image is immediately visible on a nearby screen that looks much like a computer or television monitor.
-The image is created based on the amplitude (strength), frequency and time it takes for the sound signal to return from the patient to the transducer.
+The ultrasound image is immediately visible on a video monitor.
+The equipment creates the image based on the amplitude (strength), frequency, and time it takes for the sound signal to return to the transducer.

-The CT scanner is typically a large, box like machine with a hole, or short tunnel, in the center.
+The CT scanner is typically a large, box-like machine with a hole, or short tunnel, in the center.
 You will lie on a narrow examination table that slides into and out of this tunnel.
 Rotating around you, the x-ray tube and electronic x-ray detectors are located opposite each other in a ring, called a gantry.
-The computer workstation that processes the imaging information is located in a separate room, where the technologist operates the scanner and monitors your examination.
+The computer workstation that processes the imaging information is located in a separate room where the technologist operates the scanner and monitors your exam.
 The CT scanner obtains x-ray "slices" of your body as the gantry moves you through the scanner.
 These slices are typically between 0.1 and 1 cm thick.